corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 and Kafka records, identifying the differences (delta), and synchronizing the Kafka state to match that of the database.
 The reconciliations metrics listed in this section measure:

-* The time taken for a reconciliation to complete per run.
+* The time taken for a reconciliation run to complete.
 * The number of reconciled records per run.
 This could be useful to identify cases where you could be over-reconciling things, that is, up-to-date Kafka records could be re-published from the database where they shouldn't.